theodi/adapt-odi-csvGrader/README.md

 **aiAPIKey** (string): Your API key for use with the AI assistant.

+**tutorPassword** (string): The password that is required to access the tutor override feature that allows submission of a new attempt with a specific mark and feedback.
+Note this is not stored securely and should be considered semi-public!
+It is just there as a deterant.
+For more see section below.

+**dataStore** (string): The URL of the dataStore to use if deploying in SCORM and you want to store/restore user responses and feedback.

 **\_attempts** (integer): This specifies the number of times a learner is allowed to submit an answer.
 The default is `1`.

 **\_shouldDisplayAttempts** (boolean): Determines whether or not the text set in **remainingAttemptText** and **remainingAttemptsText** will be displayed.
 These two attributes are part of the [core buttons](https://github.com/adaptlearning/adapt_framework/wiki/Core-Buttons) attribute group.
 The default is `false`.